 How long should you stay in Marseille?

-Marseille has a lot to offer, and while a shorter visit will cover the basics, a few extra days will help you appreciate its charm.
+Marseille has a lot to offer, and while a shorter visit will cover the basics, a few extra days will help you appreciate it.

 Where should you stay in Marseille?